Hierarchy for groups acting on hyperbolic $\mathbf{Z}^n$-spaces: Preliminaries

 In \cite{Lyndon:1963} Lyndon introduced a notion of an (abstract) {\em length function} $l : G \to \Lambda$ on a group $G$ with values in $\Lambda$.
 Such a function $l$ satisfies the following axioms: \begin{enumerate} \item[($\Lambda 1$)] $\forall\ g \in G:\ l(g) \geqslant 0$ and $l(1) = 0$, \item[($\Lambda 2$)] $\forall\ g \in G:\ l(g) = l(g^{-1})$, \item[($\Lambda 3$)] $\forall\ g,h \in G:\ l(g h) \leqslant l(g) + l(h)$. \end{enumerate}

-Again, the easiest example of a $\Z$-valued length function on any group $G$ with a generating set $S$ is the word length $|\ \cdot\ |_S : G \to \Z$, where $|g|_S$ is the minimum length of a word $w$ in the generators from $S$ representing the element $g \in G$.
+Again, the easiest example of a $\Z$-valued length function on any group $G$ with a generating set $S$ is the word length $|\, \cdot\, |_S : G \to \Z$, where $|g|_S$ is the minimum length of a word $w(S)$ representing the element $g \in G$.

 We can introduce another axiom which is a direct generalization of the axiom Lyndon introduced.
 A length function $l : G \to \Lambda$ is called {\em hyperbolic} if there is $\delta \in \Lambda$ such that